Stone Duality for Topological Convexity Spaces: Preliminaries

 \begin{examples} \ \begin{enumerate}

-\item If $(X,d)$ is a metric space, then setting and we have that $(X,{\mathcal F},{\mathcal C})$ is a topological convexity space.
+\item If $(X,d)$ is a metric space, then setting ${\mathcal F}$ to be the closed sets for the metric topology, i.e. and we have that $(X,{\mathcal F},{\mathcal C})$ is a topological convexity space.
 Finitely generated convex sets of $(X,d)$ are closed and compact, and the convex closure operation is uniformly continuous.
-For convex sets to be connected, we need some suitable interpolation property, namely that for any $r<d(x,y)$, there is some $z\in [x,y]$ such that $d(x,z)=r$, since if this is not the case, then $B(x,r)\cap[x,y]$ and $B(y,d(x,y)-r)$ form a disjoint open cover of $[x,y]$.
+For convex sets to be connected, we need some suitable interpolation property, namely that for any $r<d(x,y)$, there is some $z\in [x,y]$ such that $d(x,z)=r$, since if this is not the case, then $B(x,r)\cap[x,y]$ and $B(y,d(x,y)-r)\cap[x,y]$ form a disjoint open cover of $[x,y]$.

 \item Let $L$ be a complete lattice.
 We define a topological convexity space structure by

 and That is, ${\mathcal F}$ is the set of arbitrary intersections of finitely generated downsets (which are the closed sets for the weak topology \cite{Hoffman}) and ${\mathcal C}$ is the set of ideals of $L$.
 This topological convexity space is compatible.
 To prove connectedness of convex sets, we want to show that an ideal cannot be covered by two disjoint weak-closed sets.
 Suppose $U$ and $V$ are disjoint weak-closed sets that cover $I$.
 Let $a\in I\cap U$ and $b\in I\cap V$.
 Then $a\lor b\in I$, and if $a\lor b\in U$, then $b\in U$ contradicting disjointness of $U$ and $V$.
 Similarly if $a\lor b\in V$ then $a\in V$.